 Java and IoT – The Perfect Match

 In an ever-widening scope of connectivity, the integration of hardware and software is crucial to the successful large-scale deployment of IoT devices.
 Intelligent devices require quality embedded software systems to function.
 Oracle has identified Java to be the most natural contender for the unified standard of software for the Internet of Things platform.
-The rise of the machine to machine technologies has prompted Java to unify its platforms and provide one comprehensive platform for the IoT architecture which can provide transferability, security and efficiency.
+The rise of the machine to machine technologies has prompted Java to unify its platforms and provide one comprehensive platform for the smooth IoT app development architecture which can provide transferability, security and efficiency.

 The most captivating facet of Java’s answer to the Internet of Things is end-to-end security.
 With all sorts of sensors gradually coming into regular use in homes and offices, Java is able to use the very same security protocols that it uses in its Enterprise Editions to any embedded device.
 In this manner, Java is able to keep the enterprise application more securing even when it is part of a connected web with millions of end-points, all integrated to share data and act upon gathered information.
 Java functionalities in EE provide zero-loss, zero-corruption policies for data in transit as well as storage.